crisp-archive/go-spg/README.md

 ## Introduction

-Sinister is a static blog site generator with Go lang
+Sinister is a static site generator with Go lang

 ## Installation